daydreamersjp/causality_analysis_primer/README.md

 $ATE \ = \ \mathbb{E}[Y_{a=1}-Y_{a=0}]$

-This represents the expectation of the effect of the treatment in a sense it takes the difference of the outcome random variables, the former is if the whole population was set in the treatment group while the latter is if set in the non-treatment group.
+This represents the expectation of the effect of the treatment in a sense it takes the difference of the outcome random variables, the former is if whole population was set in the treated group while the latter is if set in the non-treated group.

 $<br \ >$